 Nanci’s life has been MaxFund.
 This is her heart and her passion; she worked for 15 years without compensation for the love of the animals.
 She did whatever it took to make MaxFund grow to where it is today.
 She still writes grants and is involved with MaxFund.
 She says she will always do whatever is needed to help save the animals.

 What is the future of the MaxFund?

 We are growing and have been fortunate to receive many wonderful donations and estates, which we have turned into capital improvements.

-We plan to build a new shelter and follow our mission in saving injured animals without owners.
+We'll continue to follow our mission in saving injured animals without owners.

 The future will change us but not our goals.
 The nature of our work, and the nature of the kind of people who make that work possible, will keep us working hard to alleviate the suffering of creatures that didn’t deserve their fate, and to find a home for them with loving people.
 We believe in second chances.
 No matter how large we become we get, in a real sense we will always be “the small shelter that makes a big difference.”

 MaxFund Inc./MaxFund Animal Adoption Center is committed to donor privacy.
 We will not share or sell a donor's personal information with anyone else, nor send donor mailings on behalf of any other organization.